programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 pip install --upgrade pandas
 ```

-This tutorial assumes familiarity with the concept of data cleaning or tidy data.

-### Why Pandas?
 Pandas is a popular and powerful package used in Python communities for data manipulation and analysis.
 Pandas is capable of reading in and writing out a number of [different file types](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html), such as CSV, JSON, Excel, and Stata files.

+This tutorial assumes familiarity with the concept of data cleaning or tidy data.

 ## Exploring the NYPL Historical Menu Dataset

+### Downloading the Dataset and Creating a Python File
+To begin, we will be creating a directory as well as a blank Python file within.
+This Python file is where we will be storing and saving our code.
+In addition, you will need to download and move the dataset, `Menu.csv`, into the same created directory.
+It is important that the downloaded .csv file and your .py file are both within the same directory, otherwise your code will not run as intended.
+Before running a new section of code, you will need to save your progress in your Python file.

+When ready to run your code, using the command line or terminal, you will navigate to your newly created directory.
+Once in the directory, you will type `python filename.py` and then hit Enter.

 ### Importing Packages and Reading Files
-To begin, we will import the pandas package and load in our data. **(ADD INFO ON DOWNLOADING CSV AND MOVING INTO SAME FOLDER AS CODE)**
+First, within the .py file, we will import the pandas package and load in our data.

-**(ADD INFO ON CREATING A TEXT DOC AND RUNNING CODE IN THE TERMINAL: python filename.py)**

 It is important to note that frequently, the pandas library is abbreviated as *pd*, including in the [official documentation](https://pandas.pydata.org/pandas-docs/stable/getting_started/index.html#getting-started).